rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 In this section, I will import and clean the data.

 ## BLS Data
 First, I will import the main data set, which is labeled `la.data.64.County`.
-This contains all of the unemployment numbers.
+This contains all of the unemployment numbers, not just the unemployment rate.

 ```r